 The project has its roots in previous experiences.
 The ResAGorA project has already developed a comprehensive governance framework for responsible research and innovation, the RRI-Navigator©.
 Other projects such as RRI Tools, CIMULACT, VOICES have given a set of tools and options on the RRI themes as well as on the participative methods.
 One of the objectives of SMART-map is indeed the involvement and the engagement of citizens through very concrete means.

 Regulators and funders are placing ever greater emphasis on RRI.
 Innovators may soon be expected to prove that they have addressed issues such as social impact or open data in their processes.
 SMART-map will design and test tools to help companies do that in a smooth and efficient way, and to make sure that citizens have their say on the development of new technologies.

 SMART-map aims at giving voice to all the issues form different actors, from industry and form society.
-The project will develop a new format to encourage the debate among the different stakeholders, the so-called “Industrial Dialogue”.
-Innovators as well as civil society organisations and lay people will be invited to participate in the Industrial Dialogues Events, in order to collect as many different perspectives and practical recommendations as possible.
+The project developed a new format to encourage the debate among the different stakeholders, the so-called “Industrial Dialogue”.
+Innovators, as well as civil society organisations and lay people, were invited to participate in the Industrial Dialogues Events, in order to collect as many different perspectives and practical recommendations as possible.

 What is a smart map?

 A smart map is a tool meant for industries to reach and engage the right actors of society.

 The end goal of the project will be the production of a blueprint.
 Innovators will thus be provided with a set of concrete indicators to be easily implemented in existing practices.
 This tool will contribute to making innovation processes more useful and more accepted by society.